crubier/yarnv2-storybook/README.md

 # My Gyp normally works well, but seems to be causing the problem here?
 ```

+This failed for obscure reasons...
+I opened a PR on storybook to take these changes into account anyway, and hopefully integrate them to the next release. https://github.com/storybookjs/storybook/pull/8933

 ### Try to fix by modifying yarn cache locally

-So, let's try something else...
+So, let's try something faster for now...
 Fixing by modifying the content of the `.yarn/cache/@storybook-react-npm-5.2.6-5715394a3f-1.zip/node_modules/package.json` file and add the correct peerDependency like in the PR above.

 At first we get a yn0018 error, but we get the right command by following https://next.yarnpkg.com/advanced/error-codes#yn0018---cache_checksum_mismatch